tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 {% include course_image.html url="http://www.slideshare.net/programmableweb/web-api-growthsince2005"   filename="growthinrestapis" ext_print="png" ext_web="png" alt="The phenomenal growth in web APIs" caption="The phenomenal growth in web APIs" %}

 eBay's API in 2005 was one of the first web APIs (the API allowed sellers to manage their products in their eBay stores).
-Since then, there has been a tremendous growth in web APIs.
+Since then, there has been tremendous growth in web APIs.
 Given the importance of clear and accurate API documentation, this presents a perfect market opportunity for technical writers.
 Technical writers can apply their communication skills to fill a gap in a market that is rapidly expanding.

-## Because REST APIs are a style not a standard, docs are essential
+## Because REST APIs are a style rather than a standard, docs are essential

 REST APIs are a bit different from the SOAP APIs that were popular some years ago.
 SOAP APIs (service-oriented architecture protocol) enforce a specific message format for sending requests and returning responses.
 As an XML message format, SOAP is very specific and has a WSDL (Web Service Description Language) file that describes how to interact with the API.

 REST APIs, however, do not follow a standard message format.
 Instead, REST is an architectural *style*, a set of recommended practices for submitting requests and returning responses.
 To understand the request and response format for REST APIs, you don't consult the SOAP message specification or look at the WSDL file.
 Instead, you have to consult the REST API's *documentation*.

 Each REST API functions a bit differently.
-There isn't a single way of doing things, and this flexibility and variety is what fuels the need for accurate and clear documentation.
-(I'll explain more about REST APIs in the [What is a REST API?](docapis_what_is_a_rest_api.html)) As long as there is variety with REST APIs, there will be a strong need for technical writers to provide documentation for these APIs.
+There isn't a single way of doing things, and this flexibility and variety fuel the need for accurate and clear documentation.
+(I'll explain more about REST APIs in the [What is a REST API?](docapis_what_is_a_rest_api.html)) As long as REST APIs vary from one to another, there will be a strong need for technical writers to provide documentation.

 ## The web is becoming an interwoven mashup of APIs

-Another reason why REST APIs are taking off is because the web itself is evolving into a conglomeration of APIs.
-Instead of massive, do-it-all systems, web sites are pulling in the services they need through APIs.
+Another reason why REST APIs are taking off is that the web itself is evolving into a conglomeration of APIs.
+Instead of massive, do-it-all systems, websites are pulling in the services they need through APIs.

 For example, rather than building your own search to power your website, you might use Swiftype instead and leverage their service through the [Swiftype API](https://swiftype.com/developers).
 Rather than building your own payment gateway, you might integrate [Stripe and its API](https://stripe.com/docs/api).
 Rather than building your own login system, you might use [UserApp and its API](https://app.userapp.io/#/docs/).
 Rather than building your own e-commerce system, you might use [Snipcart and its API](https://docs.snipcart.com/api-reference/introduction).
 And so on.